KailynnCo/AWS-Guard-Duty/README.md

 that will send a message to the SNS topic depending on the results of GuardDuty findings depending on the severity.

 <img src="7.png">

+The above code will alert for any Medium to High finding.
 <img src="16.png">

 <img src="19.png">
 <img src="21.png">
 <img src="24.png">